Department Mission Statement

 2. To prepare graduates for advanced education in civil engineering and related fields, and for professional licensure.

-The civil engineering program uses the following program outcomes for assessment:
+The civil engineering program uses the following student outcomes for assessment:

 (a) an ability to apply knowledge of mathematics, science, and engineering